TheBeeBoi/dotfiles/README.md

 # yo wassup
 <img src="https://github.com/TheBeeBoi/dotfiles/blob/main/pics.png?raw=true" />

-these files cant be copied directly, make sure to edit them before fucking your computer also install the SpaceMono Nerd Font its available on Arch Linux as ttf-space-mono-nerd you will also need brightnessctl, cava, hyprland, iw (wifi), wl-gammarelay-rs (for controlling the night light)
+these files cant be copied directly, make sure to edit them before you fuck your computer

+also install the SpaceMono Nerd Font

+its available on Arch Linux as ttf-space-mono-nerd

+you will also need brightnessctl, cava, hyprland, iw (wifi), wl-gammarelay-rs (for controlling the night light)

 ** also i didnt upload nvim config yet :/ **